Eurovision 1956 Results: Voting & Points

 In 1955 a meeting was held in Monaco, where the members of the European Broadcasting Union (EBU) discussed the idea to create a pan-European music competition, inspired by the Italian Sanremo Music Festival.
 They decided to hold the first Eurovision Song Contest in the Swiss resort of Lugano the following year.

-The first edition of Eurovision Song Contest was very different from today's contest: Seven countries participated with two songs each.
+The first edition of the Eurovision Song Contest was very different from today's contest: Seven countries participated with two songs each.
 The voting was secret and never made public, so no scoreboard.
 Luxembourg asked Switzerland to vote on its behalf, and Switzerland won.
 The programme only lasted for 1 hour and 40 minutes (The Grand Final of Eurovision 2015 lasted 4 hours).
 Only one artist was allowed on stage, and songs couldn't be longer than 3 minutes and 30 seconds (3:00 minutes today).

 The programme was mainly made for radio, but one single camera was in the studio for the benefit of the few Europeans who possessed a television.